spotinst/help/src/docs/ocean/tools-and-integrations/openshift/create-cluster-v311.md

 This request will output all the pending CSRs.

-Use the following request to approve the one that is relevant to the instance you’ve launched.
+Use the following request to approve the one that is relevant to the instance you've launched.

 `oc approve csr csrname`